 “Eric said that he saw it once,” Chad added “He said it was tall and hairy.
 It had a goat’s head with horns and hooves.”

 “Dude, Eric was drunk, so you can’t believe anything he says,” Daryl protested.
-“Besides he saw a chupacabra, not the Goatman.”
-Part of me wanted to state it sounded like a sasquatch not a chupacabra, but I remained silent as Daryl continued talking.
-“Besides the Goatman is half-human and half-goat, everybody knows that.”
+“Besides he saw a chupacabra, not the Goatman.
+Everybody knows the Goatman is half-human and half-goat.”

-“I’m just here to take a couple pictures of the bridge,” I stated.
+“I’m just here to take a couple pictures of the bridge,” I answered.

 “Sure,” I muttered.
 “If I see it I’ll take a picture of it.”

 By the mid-1970s everybody was seeing the strange creature roaming the forests and fields around Waterford.
-While some refer to the creature as the Goatman, the “official” name of the cryptid is the Sheepman.
-Despite the name, the Sheepman was not a friendly beast, because farmers during the height of the sightings reported their livestock being savagely torn apart and eaten by this strange creature.
+Despite the name, the Sheepman was not a friendly beast.
+Farmers during the height of the sightings reported their livestock being savagely torn apart and eaten by this strange creature.

 What about the witnesses who maintain they saw the Sheepman?
-One explanation is that it was misidentified.
-A number of stories claim they saw it running across a field or road at night which could cause it to be misidentified.
-It could have easily been a bear.
-Or, it easily could have been a person playing a prank, though it would be a dangerous prank if someone would have decided to take a shot at the creature.
+One explanation is misidentification.
+A handful of stories claim it was spotted running across a field or road at night, which could have been a bear or possibly someone playing a prank.
+Though it would be a dangerous prank if someone would have decided to take a shot at the creature.

 After the late 1970s, stories of the Goatman stopped.
 As far as I can tell, there have been no “official” sightings of the creature in recent years.